dlwodnjs42/VirtualWallet/README.md

 # Testing
-*JpaDataTests - repositoryLogic*
+***JpaDataTests - repositoryLogic***

-1.I actually had a few JpaDataTests that tested for logic with the transfer/deposit/withdrawal services and persistence within the repositories but it was deleted :(.
+I actually had a few JpaDataTests that tested for logic with the transfer/deposit/withdrawal services and persistence within the repositories but it was deleted :(.

-*API endpoint/integration - endpoint logic*
+***API endpoint/integration - endpoint logic***

 2.I tested API endpoints/integration with Postman.
 I tried to test with Junit but difficult to test endpoints that save to a respository because you cant have "JpaDataTest" and "SpringBootApplication" to test both the repository and endpoints.

-# Future
+# Future/Ideas

 1.More Wallets per User